nicola-XVI/GeodataProcessingApplication/README.md

 - node: it indicates both point objects such as trees or traffic lights and, in a simplified way, commercial activities, places of interest etc.,
 - way: it is a set of unclosed points and can describe a road, river, path, etc.,
 - polygon: it is a closed line and can define a building, lake, park, etc.,
 - relation: it is a set of the previous elements.
 It can be defined as a container used to describe complex objects.
 For buildings with complex geometry, the relationships are of the Multipolygon type.
-An example is shown in Figure 2 where the insides polygon represents the interior patio of the building.
+An example is shown in Figure 2 where the insides polygon represents the interior patio of the building.<br>

 <p align="center">
   <img src="https://github.com/nicola-XVI/GeodataProcessingApplication/blob/master/images/figure_2.png" alt="Figure_2" width="300" align="middle" id="Figure_2">